 The Bottom Line

-AAA homeowners insurance is worth consideration for current AAA members.
+AAA homeowners insurance is worth considering for current AAA members.
 The coverage and discounts may appeal to AAA members, especially if you’re bundling with auto insurance.
-Those without an AAA membership might want to shop around to compare quotes with companies that don’t require a membership.
+AAA outsources its home insurance policies to other providers that underwrite them, meaning that the offerings and discounts vary per location.

-AAA Homeowners Insurance FAQ
+AAA Home Insurance FAQ

 Most AAA clubs outsource their home insurance policies to third-party providers.
 The companies that underwrite AAA homeowners policies depend on each individual club.